 - Late January/Early February 2022 – State Water Board to host public hearing for stakeholder comments on proposed water loss regulation

 - Comments can be submitted to the State Water Board via email anytime during the 45-day comment period

-- July 1, 2022 - Effective date of approved Regulation
+- TBD - Effective date of approved Regulation